 The five historical monuments in this group (chapels, churches, etc.), dating from the 13th and 14th centuries, serve as examples that pave the way for the distinctive character development, and mastery in the art of the Second Bulgarian State (1187-1396).
 The richness, the variety of the cells, chapels, churches, monastery complexes, the original architectural solutions – all set in a magnificent natural environment – confirm the value of this extraordinary historical grouping.

 In the afternoon we drive to Bucharest.
-This evening we dine at the modern Artist Restaurant, where chef Paul Oppenkamp has created a tasting menu that combines classical techniques with modern cuisine and Romanian influences.
+This evening we dine at the modern Mahala Restaurant, where chef Sorin Cucu has created a menu that combines classical techniques with modern cuisine and Romanian influences.
 (Overnight Bucharest) BLD

 - Airport transfer for participants departing on the ASA ‘designated’ flight

 Our tour ends in Bucharest.
 If you are travelling on the ASA ‘designated’ flight you will be transferred to the airport.
 If not, you may take a taxi or arrange a transfer with ASA, or stay on to see more of this fascinating country.
 Please contact ASA if you require further assistance.
 B